Multiple Instances and Data Animator

 To define multiple instance activities modellers have to click on the element for opening its palette, then click on the wrench and choose one of the activity and fill the filed with an integer value.multiple instance marker.
 Now open the Property Panel selecting the multiple instance activity and fill the loop cardinality filed with an integer value.

 To define data and express conditions modellers can define variables, assign values and compare them using Java Script syntax.

 "x >= 2"

-To specify variables into data objects we use the element documentation tag.
+To specify variables into data objects we use the element Data Object Field tag.
 It can be accessed via property panel.
 Here, users can define variables also with an initial value.
 Each definition has to be separated by semicolon.
 User can define any kind of variable handled by Js, even data structures like array.

-Guards and the assignments can be specified in the same way inside the documentation field of the activity.
-Them are simulated using an if statement where the condition is a concatenation of guards expressions and the body is the sequence of assignments.
+Guards and the assignments can be specified in the same way inside the Guard and Assignements field of the activity.

 Data can be related to particular instance by using the predefined keyword instance inside data objects or data.
 This variable represents dynamically the unique identifier of the instance that is performing the operation.